leifbr/partnerlabs/docs/class1/modules/module3.rst

 If you do decide to delete the stack consider the following:

 #.
 If you are not done you can save you work via an UCS archive of the BIG-IP, download it to your PC, recreate the stack later and upload and restore the UCS archive.
 #.
-If you are using evaluation key or BYOL key you **Revoke** the license and re-use the key can be used again.
-For evaluation keys that will be 30 or 45 days after your first activated the keys. by **revoking** the license prior to deleting the BIG-IP.
+If you are using evaluation key or BYOL key you can **Revoke** the license and the key can be used again.
+For evaluation keys that will be 30 or 45 days (depending on the key) after you first activated the key.

 .. important::
    When using a **BYOL** or an **evaluation key** remember to **REVOKE** your license prior to deleting the stack.
 The license can then be re-used to license the next stack you build.